 A recent paper published in Functional Ecology challenges the often assumed hunting strategy of great white sharks as ambush predators.
 This is the first white shark research paper to be published in the esteemed British journal.
 The work took place in Gansbaai – a coastal aggregation site known as the world capital for sighting the species in South Africa.
 The research was completed by a team of international researchers from the UK, SA, USA, and Germany.

 Predators can choose to sit and wait, which is observed in crocodiles, or actively patrol for prey like a cheetah, either of which may impact the animal and the ecosystem they inhabit in different ways.
 Some species may even use both modes and switch between them.

 The Great White shark (Carcharodon carcharias) is a well-documented ambush predator with much attention drawn to its spectacular ambushing of pinniped (seals) prey at the surface.
 However, like many top predators, white sharks may either remain in one location for prey or actively search by patrolling.

-Biologist Alison Towner, “We wanted to understand the hunting behavior of great white sharks so we deployed acoustic tags next to the dorsal fins of 15 white sharks, varying in size and sex.
+Biologist Alison Towner, “We wanted to understand the hunting behavior of Great White sharks so we deployed acoustic tags next to the dorsal fins of 15 white sharks, varying in size and sex.
 The sharks were actively tracked throughout all seasons at the scale of meters, from a small research vessel between 2010 and 2014.
-We then used powerful statistical modelling tools called hidden Markov models to analyse almost 500 hours of shark tracks.
+We then used powerful statistical modelling tools called hidden Markov models to analyze almost 500 hours of shark tracks.

 This was the first time HMMs have been used to study shark movements and our analysis was able to identify when shark behaviour changed and in some cases, what caused these changes.
 We identified some of the factors that cause variability in movements and were able to quantify changing behavior, something not possible with previous analytical tools.”